Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

     - In the context of convolutional neural networks, these "filters" are referred to as `convolutional kernels`.
     - The process of applying these kernels to an image is called `convolution`.
+    - The output of the convolution operation is called a `feature map`.
+    - During convolution, we would lose border pixels.
+To prevent this, we can add `padding` to the image.
+    - The size of the output feature map is determined by the size of the input image, the size of the kernel, the stride, and the padding.
+The formula is given by:
+        - `output_size = (input_size - kernel_size + 2*padding)/stride + 1`
+        - eg: If the input image is 5x5, the kernel is 3x3, the stride is 1, and the padding is 0, the output feature map will be 3x3.

+            - If the padding is 1, the output feature map will be 5x5, and if the padding is 2, the output feature map will be 7x7.

+            - If the stride is 2, the output feature map will be 2x2.

+            - Applying it in the formula of the above examples looks like this:

+                - `output_size = (5 - 3 + 2*1)/1 + 1 = 5`

+                - `output_size = (5 - 3 + 2*2)/1 + 1 = 4`

+                - `output_size = (5 - 3 + 2*0)/2 + 1 = 2`